The 32D 'Red Arrow' Veteran Association

 U.S. Army Signal Corps photograph, from National Archives.

-Description: Description: Description: Description: Description: Description: Description: 128a
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 128a

-Replacing Detachment, 128TH Inf. going to front, Royaumiex, France on 21 March 1918.
+Replacement Detachment, 128TH Inf. going to front, Royaumiex, France on 21 March 1918.

 U.S. Army Signal Corps photograph, from National Archives.

-Description: Description: Description: Description: Description: Description: Description: 128b
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 128b

 Replacement Detachment, 128TH Inf. first gas mask drill, Menil-la-Tour, France on 21 March 1918.

 The 128TH Infantry, however, reached the 10th Training Area in March, and bore the brunt of the replacement blow.
-For about four weeks the Division functioned as a replacement organization and during that time all the privates and captains of the 128TH who were present for duty were transferred to the 1ST ‘Big Red One’ Division as replacements.
+For about four weeks the Division functioned as a replacement organization and during that time all the privates, privates first class, and captains of the 128TH who were present for duty were transferred to the 1ST ‘Big Red One’ Division as replacements.
 The 1ST Division had completed its training and was entering the trenches at Cantigny.
 Many NCOs of the 128TH asked to be reduced in rank so they could accompany their comrades, but they were needed to train the new men the Division would soon get and their requests were not granted.

 Alsace

-On the night of 21-22 May, the 3D Bn., 127TH Inf., command by MAJ Charles S. Buck, entered the trenches in the Alsace sector.
+On the night of 21-22 May, the 3D Bn., 127TH Inf., command by Maj.
+Charles S. Buck, entered the trenches in the Alsace sector.

-On 24 May 1918 the Division suffered its first KIA in combat in France when PVT Joseph W. Guyton was killed.
+On 24 May 1918 the Division suffered its first KIA in combat in France when Pvt.
+Joseph W. Guyton was killed.
 This also meant that he was the first U.S. Soldier to be KIA on German soil.
 Born in Evart Township, MI, on 10 Jun.
 1889, he was assigned to Co.
 I, 126TH Inf.

-PVT Guyton’s comrades buried him in the cemetery of a nearby German church.
-His remains were repatriated in 1921.
-In May of that year, President Warren G. Harding placed a wreath on his flag-draped coffin during a ceremony for 5,000 repatriated American remains at the pier in Hoboken, NJ, where he said: "In the name of the republic, I bestow this tribute on the casket of the first soldier who perished on the soil of the enemy...
+Pvt.
+Guyton’s comrades buried him in the cemetery of a nearby German church.
+He was repatriated in 1921.
+In May of that year, President Warren G. Harding placed a wreath on his flag-draped coffin during a ceremony for 5,000 repatriated American remains at the pier in Hoboken, NJ, where he said: “In the name of the republic, I bestow this tribute on the casket of the first soldier who perished on the soil of the enemy...
 I chose it because I am offering the tribute to the one returned whose death on enemy soil marked the day when our civilization went face forward and the assault on our present day civilization knew it had failed.
-May 24, 1918, is the date on which this soldier was killed, and the name is that of Joseph W. Guyton, Company I of the 126th Infantry, a resident patriot and hero of the State of Michigan of the United States of America."
-After the ceremony, he was transported to his hometown of Evart, MI, where he was reinterred at Forest Hill cemetery.
+May 24, 1918, is the date on which this soldier was killed, and the name is that of Joseph W. Guyton, Company I of the 126th Infantry, a resident patriot and hero of the State of Michigan of the United States of America.”
+After the ceremony, he was transported to his hometown of Evart, MI, where he was reinterred at Forest Hill Cemetery.
 Ten-thousand people turned out for his funeral in that tiny community on 5 Jun.
-The local VFW Post, a park, and a bridge are named in his honor.
+The local VFW Post, a park, and a bridge were named in his honor.

 U.S. Army Signal Corps photograph, from U.S. Official Pictures of the World War.

-Description: Description: Description: Description: Description: Description: Description: 125-a
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 125-a

 Co.
 A, 125TH Inf., 32D Division, crossing the German frontier at Sentheim, Alsace, 29 May 1918.